 Yoichi Hirai is a formal verification engineer at the Ethereum Foundation.
 He is interested in turning mathematical proofs into working software.
 He once visited the University of Amsterdam for half a year because he was fascinated by the constructive logics that originated there.
-His interest in becoming a
+His interest in becoming a convenience logician led him to Dresden and then to Berlin.

 Critical to the Ethereum blockchain’s success is the practice of verification, which can be applied to assess the system’s safety.
 During Bitcoin Wednesday on 3 May, 2017, the Ethereum Foundation’s Formal Verification Engineer, Yoichi Hirai will talk about his work.